Dans-labs/dariah/docs/Lib.md

 The one that passes the widget through, is not the parent of the widget, but has properties relevant to its functioning.
 So it has to inject them.

+## makeReducer(flows, init)
+Given an object of *flows* and an initial state, returns a *reducer* function.
+The *flows* is an object with functions, named after *actions*.
+These functions define how a new state must be produced when an action has been *dispatched*.